Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 ## set up the crontab

 make sure to do SUDO crontab -e not just crontab -e because our scripts need to run as root because they change system things like wakeup times

+in the @reboot command for the scheduler, make sure to add "-u" after python to make the logs function properly

 ```
 sudo crontab -e
 ```